 - “Have you ever worked with (your expertise) before?”

 If this all goes well, you can then safely offer your services and invite them to consult with you.

 It’s now your moment to try and secure a “yes” or “no” answer.
 Suggesting a phone or video call to your prospect might put them on the spot, but if you’re successful, it’s an ideal opportunity to seal the deal.
 They’ll get to hear a voice or see a face behind the salesperson, which could make them feel more confident in your proposal and service.
-It’s common for prospects to feel skeptical in this situation.
-Infact, a survey showed that only 3% of people consider salespeople to be trustworthy, so you might have to do some reassuring.
-Customer trust is essential for building a successful business, so try to be as transparent and honest with your prospects at every stage of the process.
+It’s common for prospects to feel sceptical in this situation.
+In fact, a survey showed that only 3% of people consider salespeople to be trustworthy, so you might have to do some reassuring whenever you’re selling on social platforms.
+Customer trust is essential for building a successful business, so try to be as transparent and honest with your social media messaging at every stage of the process.
 If you receive a “maybe”, you’ve probably hit a dead end.
-If you don’t get a response, you can usually see whether they’ve read the message and decide from there whether it’s worth sending a follow up message.
+If you don’t get a response, you can usually see whether they’ve read the message and decide from there whether it’s worth sending a follow-up message.